MushroomCyber/Loadout/docs/CATALOG.md

 and the file is installed under the name you listed.
 That resolution only looks at the archive root, and only where a digit follows the separator, so `hayabusa_report.css` deeper in the same archive is not a candidate.
-Two plausible matches at the root is an error rather than a guess: if a release ships both `tool-1.0-linux-amd64` and `tool-1.0-linux-arm64` unpacked together, set `asset:` so only one architecture is downloaded.
+Two plausible matches at the root is an error, not a coin toss.
+If a release ships both `tool-1.0-linux-amd64` and `tool-1.0-linux-arm64` unpacked together, set `asset:` so only one architecture is downloaded.